-Building Design
+Building design

 Typically, electricity consumption is dictated by the building design and by the equipment or appliances in use within each building type.
-For example, churches in Tonga are mostly open-air to allow for passive ventilation rather than needing air conditioning.
+For example, churches in Tonga are mostly open-air to allow for passive ventilation, rather than needing air-conditioning.
 This is a great building design to reduce the need for energy for cooling.
-Daytime services and activities also reduces the need for lighting.
-The largest energy end-use in churches is lighting, amplification systems (e.g., microphones), and electric fans in buildings which are designed to use natural ventilation and are open-air.
+Daytime services and activities also reduce the need for lighting.
+The largest energy end-use in churches is lighting, amplification systems (e.g. microphones), and electric fans in buildings that are designed to use natural ventilation and are open-air.
 TPL’s largest customer is a Church of Latter-day Saints complex built in 2007, which uses an average of 116,000 kWh per month, or 13.5% of the total billed consumption on Tongatapu.
-This level of consumption indicates an architectural design with closed windows and doors, and a dominance of air conditioning loads.
-Similarly, office buildings that are not designed to use passive ventilation require air conditioning to prevent mold growth, reduce humidity, and cool to a comfortable temperature.
-Commercial buildings, such as offices, use cooling and lighting technologies and also use computers, data processors, printers and facsimiles, refrigerators, coffee pots, microwaves, etc., all of which generate heat internally, which increases the need to extract the heat for occupancy comfort or cool the interior of the building.
+This level of consumption indicates an architectural design with closed windows and doors, and a dominance of air-conditioning loads.
+Similarly, office buildings that are not designed to use passive ventilation require air-conditioning to prevent moold growth, reduce humidity, and cool to a comfortable temperature.
+Commercial buildings, such as offices, use cooling and lighting technologies and also use computers, data processors, printers and fax machines, refrigerators, coffee pots, microwaves, etc. all of which generate heat internally, which increases the need to extract the heat for occupancy comfort or to cool the interior of the building.